20% off sale applies automatically at checkout. No Code Required. Applies to Orders over $1,500

 Elaeocarpus eumundi performs best in well-drained loam or sandy loam soils and prefers slightly acidic to neutral conditions.
 It may struggle in heavy clay or poorly drained areas unless improved with organic matter to boost aeration and structure.
 Keep soil evenly moist during establishment, then transition to deep, occasional watering as the tree matures to support its lush evergreen growth and consistent drought resilience.

-Is Elaeocarpus Eumundi Drought Tolerant?
+Is Elaeocarpus eumundi Drought Tolerant?

-Is Elaeocarpus Eumundi Drought Tolerant?
+Is Elaeocarpus eumundi Drought Tolerant?

-Is Elaeocarpus Eumundi Drought tolerant?
+Is Elaeocarpus eumundi Drought tolerant?

 As a young tree it requires regular watering, but once established Elaeocarpus eumundi develops good drought tolerance.
 It performs reliably in warm, humid and coastal conditions, maintaining its dense, glossy canopy with deep, occasional watering during extended dry periods.